 There’s lots to see in and around Kutaisi, but if you only have a few days here is what not to miss:

-The Cathedral of King Bagrat in Kutaisi ranks among the best monuments of Georgian architecture.
-The construction began in the last quarter of the 11th centur.
+The Cathedral of King Bagrat is one of the finest examples of Georgian architecture – the first stone was laid towards the end of the 10th century and the structure was completed in 1003.
 The cathedral was destroyed by the Ottoman troops in 1691 and rebuilt by the Georgian restorers, it is also part of the UNESCO World Heritage Site list.
 Its situated on a hill which provides great views of the Kutaisi Old Town.

 Besik Gabashvili Park